 - The Honors Project (HON 498/499)

-This is the capstone to the Honors Program — a two-semester, six-credit research or creative endeavor designed by the student to be of sufficient scope to merit recognition as an Honors Project.
-See the Honors Project Guide for more information.
+This is the capstone to the Honors Program — a two-semester, three-credit research or creative endeavor designed by the student to be of sufficient scope to merit recognition as an Honors Project.

 Policies for suspension and dismissal from the Honors Program